-Just west of Sacramento, Davis is a town full of brilliant folks that pulses with an energetic, contemplative vibe.
-The University of California at Davis is home to the Aggies and a plethora of people studying to receive doctorate degrees from what’s considered a “Public Ivy” school due to its high educational standards.
+Just west of Sacramento, Davis is a town full of smart people that pulses with an energetic, contemplative vibe.
+The University of California at Davis is home to the Mustangs, and a plethora of people studying to receive doctorate degrees from what’s considered a “Public Ivy” school due to its high educational standards.
 Movers and shakers have contributed to the town’s atmosphere and eclectic charms, so a tour through some of its sites is a must for anyone visiting their favorite Aggie or intrigued by Davis’ reputation as a city that constantly sets the standard for innovation.

 Restaurants as rich in history as flavor are hard to find, but Bistro 33 takes the cake for repurposing a building: it was once the Historic City Hall in downtown Davis.
 Their menu boasts Pacific Northwest-inspired cuisine “with a sense of history” and award-winning fare.
 Bistro lights adorn the outside patio (which has three levels), and is built with a fire pit as its focal point.
 With a full-service bar and a wood-fire stove for some authentic pizza, the ambience is perfect for relaxed conversation and smiling faces.
 The restaurant serves meals all day long, but dinner is the draw — be sure to end your day of strolling the streets with a nice glass of wine as you take in the local community over firelight and delicious aromas.